 - Promoting heavily on social media can really help boost a post, provided that it is something that your target market is interested in.

 - Doing a giveaway of something your readers want, especially with a reasonably high value product is a sure fire post booster.

-- Once you have reached a certain point with Google then your post may come back into season and become popular each year.
-This is the same with another of my top posts Garden Games for kids, which is 8 years old this year but still gets a boost every summer.
+- Once you have reached a certain point with Google, then your post may come back into season and become popular each year.
+This is the same with another of my top posts Garden Games for Kids, which is 11 years old this year but still gets a boost every summer.

-So here in summary are the points I have learned from my golden blog posts which I hope I can translate into wirting some more amazing posts going forward.
+So here in summary are the points I have learned from my golden blog posts which I hope I can translate into writing some more amazing posts going forward.